Luca-Hu/sharePlacesApp-Frontend/README.md

 5、 Demonstration

-- This Web Application's HomePage :
+- This Web Application's HomePage("All Users" module).
+You can click other user's photo to browser their posts:

 ![image](https://user-images.githubusercontent.com/69294450/189479638-db253fdd-0ee5-40b8-b038-1304184b990d.png)